 1. The Scarlet Hotel, Mawgan Porth

-Best for: Afternoon tea with a coastal view in Cornwall
+Best for: Afternoon tea with a coastal view

-Mawgan Porth is home to this luxuriously distinctive eco spa hotel in Cornwall for adults only.
 Perched on the cliffs above the sandy beach below, it is perfectly positioned for a framed view of the blue sea beyond.
 The Scarlet is a gorgeous retreat from the hustle and bustle of life.

-Afternoon tea at The Scarlet Hotel in Mawgan Porth is served daily between 2pm and 4pm.
-As expected, the view is on full display with magnificent windows overlooking the bay.
+I think the absolute highlight of tis spot is that the view is on full display with magnificent windows overlooking the bay.
 So that even on the most blustery days, you can still feel at one with the Cornish coastline.

-The food is exquisite.
+Trust me when I say that he food is exquisite.
 Expect delicious finger sandwiches and a traditional cream tea, but the patisseries here become the stars of the show.
-Not only do they look beautiful but they taste divine with delightfully delicious flavours.

 2. Fowey Hall Hotel, Fowey